-A phone message left at Bloser’s home seeking comment was not returned.
+A phone message left at Bloser’s home seeking comment was not immediately returned.
 Her Facebook page featured a photo of Bloser and her mom with accompanying condolence messages.

 So far, South Carolina has had no confirmed cases of fungal meningitis, but 12 people in the Charleston area who received spinal injections of a suspect steroid have been referred for a lumbar puncture to test for the presence of the illness.